sharikak54/sharikak54.github.io/.collections/_faces/angel.md

 ---
-title: "Face: Angel"
+title: "Face: Squid"
-name: Angel
+name: Squid
-short_name: angel
+short_name: squid
+nickname: Angel
 type: 2E1C
 ---

+The big corner is the body of the squid, with the flared-out edges as the squid's tentacles.
+The flaring probably means it's getting ready to dash away!

-A simple angel icon with triangles for wings and a rounded dress.
+Alternatively, if you turn the squid upside down, you can see a simple angel icon with triangles for wings and a rounded dress.
 (Imagine the haloed head right between the "wings".)